Strength of Relationship 4/5

 What is your role?

 - Benchmark your service delivery cost per farmer, direct cost recovery and value creation at farm-level against comparable peers.
-Given the trade-offs between service delivery cost per farmer and the other outcome areas, evaluate whether your level of investment is commensurate with your service costs and the value created at farm level
+Our data shows trade-offs between service delivery cost per farmer and the other outcome areas when farmer groups are targeted or not.
+Given these trade-offs, evaluate whether your level of investment is commensurate with how much you charge for services or the value created at farm level.

 - If you are not engaging with farmer groups: